trywilco/quest-circleci-configure/README.md

 Describe each step in the quest.
 - Step 1: Configure a simple workflow to make sure circle ci is reading the configuration from the repo
 - Step 2: Go to CircleCI and re-run the task
-- Step 3: Codnfiure the workflow to run tests on the frontend
+- Step 3: Configure the workflow to run tests on the frontend
 - Step 4: Open a PR with the code changes.